Endpoint Security Licensing · Independent Analysis

 Sandbox Detonation (Deep Analysis)

 Deep analysis submits suspicious files to a Microsoft-hosted sandbox for behavioural analysis.
 The sandbox executes the file in an instrumented environment and reports on all actions taken: files created, registry modifications, network connections, process spawning.
 This provides definitive verdicts on files that automated analysis cannot classify.
-Deep analysis is invoked selectively for specific files during incident investigation — it is not applied to every file the endpoint encounters.
+It is invoked selectively during incident investigation.

 The Decision Framework: When P1 Is Sufficient vs When P2 Is Required